elementor/elementor-developers-docs/src/widgets/widget-settings.md

 ## Retrieving PHP Settings

-When retrieving the data saved by the user we can either retrieve all data from all the controls of a piece of data from a specific control.
-The data retrieval is done using `get_settings_for_display()` method.
+When retrieving data saved by the user, we can either retrieve all the data from all the controls or a piece of data from a specific control.
+Data retrieval is done using `get_settings_for_display()` method.

 Retrieving data from a single control: